The following is a detailed explanation of the policies and procedures of my practice. I am happy to answer any questions you might have.

-By entering your cell phone number and initialing on the Consent for Treatment form, you are acknowledging that you are aware text may not be a secure form of communication and that your confidentiality and privacy may be at risk when engaging in text communication with this therapist.
+You may text my office at 760-452-2776 to use an encrypted texting platform.
+By entering your cell phone number and initialing the Consent for Treatment, you are acknowledging that you are aware standard texting to my cell at 831-419-5271 may not be a secure form of communication and that your confidentiality and privacy may be at risk when engaging in text communication with this therapist.

 You are welcome to send me correspondence related to your treatment using the email address: email@example.com.
 However, due to the inherent vulnerability of electronic communication, there is no guarantee that email correspondence is confidential.
+If you wish to communicate via encrypted message, please email me a brief note with this request.
+I will reply with message enabling encrypted communication via a secure, HIPAA-compliant platform.
 I will generally respond only briefly via email and will, rather, wait until you are face to face to address issues in any depth.
 Please use my voice mail to communicate any urgent information, as I cannot assure timeliness in reading or responding to email.
 In order to maintain the clarity of the therapeutic relationship, I will generally not use social networking sites (e.g. Facebook, Instagram, LinkedIn) to communicate with you about clinical issues.

 When obtaining treatment via the telephone or Internet, all existing laws protecting client confidentiality apply, all existing laws regarding access to medical information and copies of medical records apply, and dissemination of any client identifiable images or information from the telemedicine interaction to other entities shall not occur without consent of the client.
 However, the level of privacy involved in telephone and Internet contact can vary significantly, and you must be willing to allow for this risk.